Honda XRV750: Later versions

-Africa Twins were originally built with a V-twin layout, but current models use a parallel twin engine with a 270° crankshaft (as pioneered by the Yamaha TRX850).
+Africa Twins were originally built with a V-twin layout, but Honda CRF1000L uses a parallel twin engine with a 270° crossplane crankshaft (as pioneered by the Yamaha TRX850).
 The new engine was cheaper to build, lighter and more compact, allowing both a shorter wheelbase and easier placement of inlet and exhaust manifolds.
 Also, the 270° engine's "big bang" concept allows excellent rear wheel grip to the track surface.